nehaljwani/team.exiv2.org/book/IMaEA.md

 I think the need for a web-site for the project has been mostly replaced by GitHub.
 We can publish new releases (and pre-releases).
 However the effort to transfer all project resources to GitHub is considerable.
 We have had complaints about the repository being too big, so we have an SVN repository for team resources such as old releases, this book, the project logo, minutes of team meetings and so on.
 And while I understand the team's hostility to SVN, no sensible alternative has been proposed.

 The first couple of releases I published on GitHub were not instantly tagged.
 Guess what?
 Within hours, somebody complained.
 People have complained about the version numbering scheme.
 GitHub automatically generates bundles when you create a release.
-Somebody complained about them.
-Somebody complained that the pre-release web-site was too similar to the release web-site (although every page is labelled) so I put "Pre-Release" on the background of every page.
+Somebody complained about them having different checksums from the bundles on exiv2.org  Somebody complained that the pre-release web-site was too similar to the release web-site (although every page is labelled) so I put "Pre-Release" on the background of every page.
 You might expect that complaints would include words of appreciation for the effort to make the release.
 You'd be wrong.
 Complaints are normally abrupt.
-Words such as _**Please**_ and _**Thank You**_ are seldom used by members of the community.
+Words such as _**Please**_ and _**Thank You**_ are seldom used by members of the Community.

 On the subject of web-sites, I must mention DOS attacks.
 DOS is Denial of Service.
 Occasionally, exiv2.org will deliver a message about being severely busy.
 This is because the web-site is being subjected to about 100 HTTP get requests per second.
 Every request is from a different IP address.
 These attacks can continue for several days.
 Why does somebody attack exiv2.org in this way?
 How can you defend exiv2.org from such an attack?
-So, we'll call that **MAB** for Malicious.
+We'll call this **MAB** for Malicious.

 How about **TAB** which is to change the project tools.
 Git came close to killing me.
 I know many people love Git and think it's the greatest thing ever invented.
 I don't.
 I worked on Acrobat at Adobe.
 A big project.
 When I retired in 2014, there were about 200 developers who had been working for 20 years on 25 million lines of code.
-To build it, you need 100GBytes of free space.
+To build it, you need 100GBytes of free space for the generated binaries.
 How can git handle such a monster when every repos has 100% of the code and 100% of the project history?
 Nobody has given me an answer.

 When we adopted Git, it took me 2 years to figure out how to submit a PR.
 I purchased the book **Pro Git**.
 It doesn't cover PRs.
 So, the only way to submit code is undocumented.
 I am very grateful to Luis and Andreas S for helping me with Git.
 I eventually wrote this on a card: